Categorical descriptions of one-dimensional gapped phases with Abelian onsite symmetries: Discussions and outlooks

+As the enriched category description only cares about observables in the LWLL (or to say, it really captures what a (gapped) phase is in the macroscopic level), for a given lattice model with onsite symmetry $G$, we should also have the same categorical descriptions appear in the phases of its dual lattices, in which their energy specturm are the same.
+Dual models have equivalent but distinct realizations of symmetries, characterized by $\CS_{\CM}^*$ \cite{LDOV21} with different choices of indecomposable module category $\CM$.
+On the other hand, the indecomposable module categories of $\CS$ one to one correspond to the gapped boundaries of $\FZ_1(\CS)$ \cite{DMNO13} with different choices of condensable algebras $A_i$.
+So just like the topological sectors of states, the global lattice symmetries form Morita equivalent fusion categories that can be obtained by condensing Lagrangian algebras.

+Indeed, everytime we talk about the (onsite) symmetry of a concrete lattice model, it is that we fix a specific boundary (or Lagrangian algebra equivalently) from the categorical symmetry which forms a modular tensor category.
+In this paper, we implicitly fix the global onsite symmetry $G$ which can be regarded as fusion category $\vect_G \simeq \FZ_1(\rep(G))_{A(\{e\})}$, where $A(\{e\})$ is the Lagrangian algebra in $\FZ_1(\rep(G))$ contains all chargeons.

+If we choose other Lagrangian algebras in $\FZ_1(\rep(G))$, we can have different lattice symmetries.
+Note that the lattice symmetries may be non-invertible and non-onsite (e.g. $\rep(G)$ for non-abelian cases).
+Concrete lattice constructions with these kind of symmetries can be found in literatures such as \cite{LDOV21,SS24,CAW24}.
+A lattice model $\mathcal{H}$'s dual models and $\mathcal{H}$'s gapped phases are actually 'dual concepts' which are both aspects of the total categorical symmetry, and every enriched category describes a bunch of representations in dual lattices realizing equivalent phases.

+In the example of Kramers-Wannier duality of transverse field Ising model \ref{section:KW}, we give a taste of this.
+We can also consider the Kennedy-Tasaki duality \cite{KT92}.
+KT transformation provides a map between a model with symmetry protected topological order in the ground state, such as the Haldane phase, to a model without symmetry protected topological order.
+And the four degenerate edge modes becomes four bulk degenerate ground states in the symmetry breaking phase afterwards.
+See the two frames in table \ref{KT_transformation}, this two phases are both controlled by the ground state algebra $A(G, \omega)$.
+We also list other kinds of probabilities in $\Zb_2 \times \Zb_2$'s dual models.
+0+1D boundaries can also be understood through a similar procedure, which may lead to non-trivial conclusions.

-The immediate follow-up is to check that the $1$d gapped phases with onsite non-abelian symmetries and non-trivial 2-cocycles also satisfy Theorem$^{\text{ph}}$ \ref{pthm:symmetry_breaking_phase}.
-In fact, as the equivariantization technique in section \ref{section:G_symmetry} does not depend on symmetry $G$ abelian or not, the only difficulty remains is to check the topological sector of operators, namely, to see the non-local operators in a system of a general onsite symmetry $G$ also form $\FZ_1(\rep(G))$.
-Boundaries with non-tivial 2-cocycles can also be readlily solved after that.
-An obvious question left in this paper is that: can we also use equivariantization to find the categorical symmetry $\CB$?
-We believe it is possible, since the principle of equivariantization is to find the categorical description of a topological order after imposing symmetry.
-So to recover $\FZ_1(\rep(G))$ might be to equivariantize the $2$d braided fusion category $\vect$ in a non-trivial way.
+Other than explaining interesting phenomena emerge in dualities, the immediate follow-up for Theorem$^{\text{ph}}$ is to check that the $1$d gapped phases with onsite non-abelian symmetries can also be unified through enriched fusion categories with ground state algebras.
+In fact, as equivariantization does not depend on symmetry $G$ abelian or not, the only difficulty remains is to check the topological sector of operators, namely, to see the non-local operators in a system of a general onsite symmetry $G$ also form $\FZ_1(\rep(G))$.